jenniferlu717/SkewIT/README.md

 In addition to the available code, we also provide SkewI values and thresholds for RefSeq release 97 in the `/data/` folder.
 1. `RefSeq97_Bacteria_SkewI_incl.taxonomy.txt`: lists SkewI values for each complete bacterial genome along with their taxonomy
 2. `RefSeq97_Bacteria_GenusSkewIThresholds.txt`: lists each bacterial genus with the number of genomes, SkewI mean/standard deviation, and (for genera with >= 10 genomes) the SkewI threshold (2 standard deviations below mean).

+## SkewIT Shiny App
+For ease of analysis, we have developed and provide a ShinyApp to visualize the SkewI distributions for the 15,067 bacterial genomes in RefSeq release 97: https://jenniferlu717.shinyapps.io/SkewIT/.
+This app provides users with the ability to
+1. Visualize the SkewI distribution across all genomes
+2. Visualize the SkewI distribution for any selected genus
+3. Visualize the SkewI values as separated by species
+4. Identify which genomes have SkewI values falling below the calculated SkewI threshold.

 ---------------------------------------
 ## skewi.py